LolipopJ/gitalk-react/README.md

 ## Theme Styles

-You can quickly modify Gitalk's theme colors to match your site's style by setting CSS variables.
+You can quickly modify Gitalk React's theme colors to match your site's style by setting CSS variables.

 When you import light theme with `import 'gitalk-react/gitalk.css'`, the default CSS variables are as follows: